watertap-org/watertap/docs/technical_reference/tools/loopTool.rst

             |-solve_successful
             |-sweep_params

-We can readely access the data for processing by useing h5py
+We can readely access the data for processing by useing h5py.
+To visually explore the h5 file, use HDFviewer ( https://www.hdfgroup.org/downloads/hdfview/ )
+All the parameters will use thier parm names or object keys as reference (e.g. if you set up yaml file to sweep over 'RO_recovery' for which param is 'fs.ro.ro_recovery', the file will store data for RO_recovery under key 'fs.ro.ro_recovery'.

 .. code-block::